go-task/task/README.md

   deps: [task1]
 ```

-Will stop at the moment the dependencies of `task2` are executed.
+The above will fail with the message: "cyclic dependency detected".

-### Calling a task from another task
+### Calling another task

 When a task has many dependencies, they are executed concurrently.
 This will
 often result in a faster build pipeline.
 But in some situations you may need